-Attention Deficit Hyperactivity Disorder (ADHD) is often associated with children, but it can persist into adulthood, impacting various aspects of an individual's life.
+Attention Deficit Hyperactivity Disorder (ADHD) is often associated with children, but it can persist into adulthood, impacting various aspects of an individual’s life.
+Many adults in India continue to be affected by ADHD, often undiagnosed until later in life.
 In India, awareness about ADHD in adults has been gradually increasing, leading to a growing demand for accurate diagnosis and effective management.
-This article aims to provide a comprehensive overview of ADHD testing in adults in India, shedding light on the signs, the diagnostic process, and available treatment options.
+This article aims to provide a comprehensive overview of ADHD testing in adults in India, shedding light on the signs, the diagnostic process, and available treatment options to help individuals manage the condition effectively.

 Understanding ADHD in adults

-ADHD is a neurodevelopmental condition characterised by persistent patterns of hyperactivity, impulsivity, and/or inattention.
+ADHD is a neurodevelopmental disorder characterised by persistent patterns of hyperactivity, impulsivity, and/or inattention.
 In adults, the symptoms may manifest differently than in children, making it challenging to recognize.
 Common signs include:

 - Disorganisation, problems with keeping track of tasks, or prioritising them